ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 House and Food Costs at Holy Family University

-Board costs vary based on on the numnber of meals you intend to eat on-campus
+Meal-plan costs vary based on on the number of meals you intend to eat on-campus

-Cost of Books at Holy Family University
+How Much Do Books Cost at Holy Family University?

 The cost of books often surprises first-year college students.
-The actual cost of books depends on the courses you take and what kinds of books and materials they require.
+The real cost of books depends on the courses you take and the materials required.
 To save money, many students choose to use books from the library or buy books from students who have already taken the course.

 Annual Fees

-The majority of colleges charge some yearly fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.
+Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

 Other Costs

-When estimating your budget for college, don’t forget to consider the cost of things like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.
+When budgeting for college, be sure to consider personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

 Total Cost of Holy Family University